|Nutrition Facts (per serving)|

-The cucumber mint margarita is very easy.
+The cucumber mint margarita is very easy to make.
 Simply gather all of your ingredients, toss them in the blender, and start it up.
-Within a minute, you'll have a margarita filled with a flavor combination unlike any other, which makes drinking it a ton of fun!
+Within a minute, you'll have a margarita filled with a flavor combination unlike any other, which makes drinking it a ton of fun.

 Gather the ingredients.

-In a blender, combine the cucumber, sugar, key lime juice, mint, tequila, orange liqueur, and Tabasco.
-Blend for one minute.
+In a blender, combine the tequila, orange liqueur, key lime juice, chopped cucumber, sugar, mint, Tabasco, and ice.

 - The suggestion of a reposado tequila is really nice here because that bit of barrel flavor from the aging adds a nice dimension that a blanco tequila cannot.
 However, that does not rule out a quality blanco; the reposado simply adds a bit of depth.